udit-001/reimagined-assistant/README.md

 - **Improving Assistant's Product Knowledge with RAG**: Integrate a Retrieval-Augmented Generation (RAG) approach to supplement the assistant's responses with relevant documents containing detailed product information.
 - **Rate Limiting**: Introduce rate limiting for each user to prevent abuse and ensure fair use of the service.
 - **Enhanced Retry and Timeout Mechanism**: Improve the retry and timeout mechanisms for interactions with LLM provider services to increase reliability and robustness.

+### Setting Up and Running the Project Locally

+To run the project locally, follow these steps:

+1. **Ensure Python is Installed**: Make sure Python is installed on your system.

+2. **Clone the Repository**: Clone the repository using `git clone <repository-url>`.

+3. **Navigate to the Source Directory**: Run `cd src` to enter the source directory.

+4. **Create a Virtual Environment**: Execute `python -m venv venv` to create a virtual environment.

+5. **Activate the Virtual Environment**:
+   - On Windows: `venv\Scripts\activate`
+   - On macOS/Linux: `source venv/bin/activate`

+6. **Install Dependencies**: Run `pip install -r requirements.txt` to install the required packages.

+7. **Set Up Environment Variables**:
+   - Copy the example environment file: `cp .env.example .env`
+   - Open the `.env` file and set `DEBUG_MODE=true` to enable detailed logs about LLM responses.
+   - Obtain the GroqAI API key by signing up for an account and creating one from the GroqAI console.
+Paste the API key into the `.env` file.
+   - For text-to-speech functionality, create a Google Cloud service account, download the key, and paste the JSON value into the `.env` file.
+Wrap the JSON value in single quotes.
+This was done to ease the cloud deployment process on managed cloud services.